duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 1. `cd backend`
 2. `npm ci`
     - Make sure there are no errors.
-If there are errors, try search for some answers, if that doesn't work then ask for help in the Zeppelin support server
+If there are errors, try search for some answers, if that doesn't work then ask for help in the self-hosting server
 3. `cd ..`
 4. `cp .env.example .env`
 5. `echo KEY=$(openssl rand -hex 16) > .env`